-To extract the polar (water-soluble) pigment of Spirulina proceed as follows.
+To extract the polar (water-soluble) pigment proceed as follows:

-- 1. Add about 1 g of Spirulina powder to an 18-mm diameter test tube.
+- 1. Add ~2 g of Spirulina powder to a 25 mm diameter screw-top test tube.
 This much powder will be about 1 cm deep in the tube. - 2.
-Add 5 ml of water and mix it into the powder with a stirring rod.
+Add 10 mL of water and mix it into the powder with a stirring rod.
 The Spirulina will absorb the water and become a paste. - 3.
-Mix in an additional 10 ml of water to form a slurry.
-Then tightly stopper the tube and shake it vigorously for 3-4 minutes. - 4.
+Mix in an additional 20 mL of water to form a slurry.
+Then tighten the screw cap of the tube firmly and shake the tube vigorously for 4-5 minutes. - 4.
 Arrange a single layer of wet percale cloth in a filter mounted on a side-arm flask.
 Pour the contents of the test tube onto the filter and attach the flask to a vacuum line.
 Stir the slurry around on the percale cloth with the mouth of the test tube to help the water extract go through more easily.
 The cloth filter will remove the large algal particles and leave a cloudy solution in the flask.
-Pour it off into a 50-ml beaker. - 5.
-Clarify the cloth-filtered pigment solution by spinning it in a small clinical centrifuge for about 5 minutes at the highest speed.
-Decant the supernatant and, if necessary, filter it through a #1 filter paper in a Buchner funnel mounted on a flask attached to a vacuum line.
-Pour the clear solution into a vial labeled "Spirulina" and deliver the vial to your instructor. - 6.
+Pour it off into a 50-mL beaker. - 5.
+Clarify the cloth-filtered pigment solution by spinning it in a small, clinical centrifuge for ~5 minutes at the highest speed.
+Decant the supernatant and, if necessary, filter it through a #1 filter paper in a funnel mounted on a flask attached to a vacuum line.
+Pour the clear solution into a vial labeled Spirulina. - 6.
 Thoroughly clean the test tube, funnels, beaker, and flasks.
 Rinse the percale cloth and spread it out to dry.

-To extract the non-polar (acetone-soluble) pigments of Spirulina proceed as follows:
+To extract the non-polar pigments of Spirulina proceed as follows: